How ConsumerAffairs uses cookies

 Assisted living, on the other hand, bundles housing, meals, medical monitoring and daily care into one monthly fee.
 Over time, these costs can exceed the price of one-time home remodels for aging in place.

+Aging in place and assisted living solve different problems, so the cheaper choice is not always the right one.
 Choosing between the two depends on your physical health, family support system, available finances and personal preferences.
 For those with progressive health conditions or limited access to caregiving help, assisted living may offer greater security.
 For others with strong local support and a suitable home, aging in place can provide more comfort and control.

 Financial assistance for home remodels